stclaird/Cloud-IP-Address-Ranges/README.md

  - A binary written in GoLang which creates a SQLite database object and populates it with IP CIDR data from various Cloud platform providers.
  - A SQLite database file output containing the Cloud platform provider's CIDR information.

-The SQLite database schema is made up of a single 'net' table
+The SQLite database schema is made up of a single 'net' table.

 ```CREATE TABLE IF NOT EXISTS net (
  	net_id INTEGER PRIMARY KEY,